Microsoft Customer Agreement

 • Account for Azure Hybrid Benefit, don't ignore the cost savings opportunity,

-• Compare all options financially: talk to CSPs, to your LSP, get all their offers and compare them,
+• Compare all options financially: talk to CSPs and LSPs (if your LSP hasn't transitioned yet), get all their offers and compare them,

 • And don't forget the differences in Terms and Conditions, or you may find yourself in a peculiar situation when it's already too late.